The Most Flexible Nonwoven

 PLA: produces a starch-based biodegradable spunbond

-Spunbond works well in products with high demands for low lint (lint-free), such as in areas like wound care, because it gives off practically no fiber.
-It is also water repellent, however materials can be added to enable the spunbond to allow liquid and moisture to permeate.
+It works well in products with high demands for low lint (lint-free), such as in areas like wound care, because it gives off practically no fiber.
+It is also water repellent, however materials can be added to enable the material to allow liquid and moisture to permeate.
 Because it is inorganic, it can be exposed to moisture without mold growing.

 It is possible to add flame retardants, and make it more UV resistant, alcohol resistant and antistatic.
 Properties such as softness and permeability can also be adjusted by making the spunbond denser or thicker.